Weighted Clustering: Hierarchical Algorithms

 \subsection{Average Linkage}

-Linkage-based algorithms start off by placing every element in its own cluster, and proceed by repeatedly merging the ``closest'' pair of clusters until the entire dendrogram is constructed.
+Linkage-based algorithms start by placing each element in its own cluster, and proceed by repeatedly merging the ``closest'' pair of clusters until the entire dendrogram is constructed.
 To identify the closest clusters, these algorithms use a linkage function that maps pairs of clusters to a real number.
-Formally, a \emph{linkage function} is a function $\ell: \{(X_1, X_2,d,w) \mid d,w \textrm{ over } X_1\cup X_2\} \rightarrow R^+.$
+Formally, a \emph{linkage function} is a function \begin{small}$\ell: \{(X_1, X_2,d,w) \mid d,w \textrm{ over } X_1\cup X_2\} \rightarrow R^+.$\end{small}

-Average-linkage is one of the most popular linkage-based algorithms (commonly applied in bioinformatics under the name UPGMA).
+Average-linkage is one of the most popular linkage-based algorithms (commonly applied in bioinformatics under the name Unweighted Pair Group Method with Arithmetic Mean).
 Recall that $w(X) = \sum_{x \in X}w(x)$.
 The average-linkage linkage function is

-To study how average-linkage responds to weights, we present a relaxation of the notion of a perfect clustering.
+To study how average-linkage responds to weights, we give a relaxation of the notion of a perfect clustering.

 \begin{definition}[Nice] A clustering $C$ of $(w[X],d)$ is \emph{nice} if for all $x_1,x_2,x_3 \in X$ where $x_1 \sim_C x_2$ and $x_1 \not\sim_C x_3$, $d(x_1,x_2) < d(x_1,x_3)$. \end{definition}